-Money transfers are priced based on a combination of how much you want to transfer and how much the provider’s upfront charges add to the total.
+All money transfers are priced based on a combination of how much you want to transfer and how much the provider's upfront charges add to the total.
 This means the overall cost will largely depend on two charges that are applicable to every money transfer, fees and exchange rates:

 These are the clearest costs associated with a global money transfer and will be stated explicitly by the provider.
 They include any commission payable on the amount you send and the transfer fees that you're liable for.